AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59366-delete-teams-with-deactivated-users-not-visible-in-the-team-list.md

 <u>Expected results</u>:

-This team includes one or more inactive users.
-When you delete the team, the inactive users will be unassigned.
-You can view the list of inactive users in the [!UICONTROL Company Users] section.
+The team has one or more inactive users.
+Deleting the team will unassign these users.
+You can find inactive users in the [!UICONTROL Company Users] section.

 <u>Actual results</u>: